 A Paved Path of Diamonds

 Derived from the French word for "paved," pavé refers to a technique in which small diamonds are set closely together along the band of the ring, held in place by tiny claws or beads.
-The result is a continuous ripple of sparkle that runs along the shank — typically covering two-thirds of the band's circumference.
+The result is a continuous ripple of sparkle that runs along the shank, typically covering half or two thirds of the band's circumference.
 Pavé is one of the most popular ways to add brilliance to a ring without adding unnecessary bulk, and it pairs beautifully with almost any centre stone setting style.

 Hallmark & Engraving